Vehicle Theft in Car Sharing: A Major Challenge on the Rise

 • Digital framework

 The nature of car sharing businesses offers malicious actors access to cars they want to misappropriate or misuse.
-They can use stolen accounts or fake data to rent vehicles and either steal them immediately in the rental or drive them to remote locations, where they can be stolen more easily.
+They can use stolen accounts or fake data to rent vehicles and either steal them during the period or drive them to remote locations, where they can be stolen more easily.

 Malicious actors access shared vehicles with a stolen profile